-Giddily joining in the mayhem are the capital’s corrupt officials, clearly not soul-starved like the soldiers they continue to command as part of their various traps throughout the castle.
+Giddily joining in the mayhem are the capital’s corrupt officials.
+Although among the soul-starved according to Biorr, their instincts still show sophistication.
+One commands his fellow starved soldiers as part of various traps sprung as we make our way through the Inner Ward.
+Others continue locking up and guarding individuals without robbing their souls.
+Evidently, they are depraved and obsequious to their core.
 If King Allant ordered them to trick and lock up Rydell, then it is possible for him to have secretly recruited them for this planned apocalypse beforehand — it may have even been the point of his lax selection process at the time.
 In that case, these evil bureaucrats’ survival in this hellscape is to be expected.
-However, while the official have been spared for the moment, they are still human and thus expendable, as the Penetrator demon demonstrates by skewering one as he toys with us.
+However, while the officials have been spared for the moment, they are still human and thus expendable, as the Penetrator demon demonstrates by skewering one as he toys with us.
 But at least they have been treated better than Boletaria’s upstanding and ever faithful knights.

 Indeed, according to the description for Cursed Weapon, the Penetrator demon has impaled many a knight.
 Considering that this enhancement spell derived from the demon’s soul drains the caster’s life force with each empowered strike, this was likely the biggest insult — what greater dishonor was there than to be slain by an imitation of the greatest among them?
 Their king’s playact of the knights’ self-inflicted strife makes a mockery of their pride.
 This betrayal must have hit the real heroes especially hard if they became black phantoms.
 The added irony is that the subject of their rage and resentment seems to now use it to control them.
 The spirits defend the castle’s innermost portcullis to the inaccessible royal residence, thereby protecting the king who betrayed them.
 Faced with either fakes or the genuine articles, the knights who valiantly kept up the fight could only die in disgrace.

 Magic that manifested from the soul of the demon “Penetrating Knight”.
 Greatly enhances caster’s right-hand weapon, but that weapon is cursed. (equip catalyst in left hand and use)